chaytonmin/minchen/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an Assistant Researcher at Institute of Computing Technology (ICT), Chinese Academy of Sciences, and I am a Postdoctoral Fellow with Prof. [Yu Hu](https://meridiancas.github.io/).
+I am currently an Assistant Researcher at Institute of Computing Technology (ICT), Chinese Academy of Sciences.

 Before this, I obtained a Ph.D. from the School of Computer Science at Peking University in 2024, under the supervision of Prof. Bin Dai.
 I obtained my Master's degree from the School of Computer Science at Beijing Jiaotong University in 2020, under the supervision of Prof. [Liping Jing](https://faculty.bjtu.edu.cn/8249/).
 I obtained my Bachelor's degree in Energy and Power Engineering from Xi'an Jiaotong University in 2016.